Epistemic injustice in healthcare: An overview

 Social power in a pandemic

-As previously suggested, the prevalence of Long Covid has ensured that many people of considerable social power (notably, medical doctors and academics in health sciences) are now also patients; however, these patients still retain a social and identity power advantage over non-medically or scientifically trained patients, particularly where the latter are multiply marginalised.
-In reality, of course, it’s not quite simple, and some doctors have shared their experiences of having the power dynamic turned against them in interactions with consulting doctors in such a way that suggests a considerable loss of social power.
+The prevalence of Long Covid (sheer numbers affected) has meant that many people of considerable social power (notably, medical doctors and academics in health sciences) are now also patients.
+However, these patients still retain a social and identity power advantage over non-medically or scientifically trained patients, particularly where the latter are multiply marginalised.
+In reality, of course, it’s not quite so simple, and some doctors have shared their experiences of having the power dynamic turned against them in interactions with consulting doctors in such a way that suggests a considerable loss of social power.
 (I would be interested to know how many of these doctors hold certain marginalised identities that might render them susceptible to this).
 That said, it would be very difficult to argue convincingly that doctors with Long Covid have been relegated to non-medic patient status in terms of overall social power.